codazoda/hub-ctrl.c/README.md

 The following is a list of Hubs that are known to have the hardware necessary to allow power switching.

   - D-Link-DUB-H7-High-Speed-7-Port (Tested with old Silver versions (A3, A4 & A5).
-Also works with some newer Black models).
+Also tested with newer Black version C1).
   - Elecom: U2H-G4S
   - Sanwa Supply: USB-HUB14GPH
   - Targus, Inc.: PAUH212
   - Hawking Technology: UH214
   - B&B Electronics: UHR204
+  - Belkin: F5U701

 Original Copyright
 ==================